leilin-research/VTP/README.md

   <img src="images/101-attention.png" width="700" height="300" />
 </p>

-- Maximum spatial-level attention weights regrading the lane-changing behaviors of the target vehicle 2858: The target vehicle 2858 executed two lane-changing maneuvers around the 996th and 1220th time steps.
-The vehicle relocated the maximum attention from the current lane to *(Right, 1)* and *(Right, 2)*, as it was preparing to change to the right lane.
+- Maximum spatial-level attention weights regrading the lane-changing behaviors of the target vehicle 2858.
+The target vehicle 2858 executed two lane-changing maneuvers around the 996th and 1220th time steps, respectively.
+The vehicle relocated the maximum attention from the current lane to (Right, 1) and (Right, 2), as it was preparing to change to the right lane.

 <p align="center">
   <img src="images/attention_single_veh.png" width="400" height="500" />